Students with special needs

 As regards Finnish students with disabilities, their home municipality is in charge of services such as personal assistants, transportation services, as well as interpretation and translation services.
-This does not cover international students, and universities have no allowances for costs deriving from disabilities.
+This does not cover international students, and universities have no allowances for individual services.

-Some student exchange programmes (for instance Erasmus and Nordplus) include a possibility of obtaining extra funding for costs caused by a disability.
+Some student exchange programmes (for instance Erasmus and Nordplus) include a possibility of obtaining accessibility grants.
 Please contact the Erasmus / Nordplus coordinator of your home university for further information.
 Information for Erasmus students is also available at the web site of the EU commission.

-If you come the our university through an exchange programme other than Erasmus or Nordplus, please inquire about the possibilities for extra funding at your home university.
+If you come to our university through an exchange programme other than Erasmus or Nordplus, please inquire about the possibilities for an accessibility grant at your home university.

 International students registered at the University of Jyväskylä can be accommodated at KOAS or Kortepohja student housing units where a few tailored rooms are available for students with mobility impairments.
 The student apartments are located about 2.5-4 kilometres from the Main Campus and the city centre.
 If you have special requests concerning accommodation, please inform the International Office about them and apply for accommodation as early as possible before your arrival.

 The university buildings and units are situated on three different campuses.
 Accessibility has been taken quite well into consideration in the new buildings such as Mattilaniemi, Ylistönrinne, Agora and the Library.

 The older university buildings have been repaired to provide easy access for all users (i.e. the buildings include an elevator or an appropriate slide).
 These buildings include the Department of History (H), Faculty of Sport and Health Sciences (L), building A, Department of Music (M), Language Centre (O), administration building (T), YTHS, Student Union building (Yo-talo, under renovation during 2015-16) and Seminarium building (S).